cccbr/belfryupkeep/content/docs/150-maintenance-schedule/index.md

 All towers vary, so you will now need to modify the downloaded file to suit the needs of your own tower.
 How you do this is up to you, but we will provide some guidance.
 You may also be able to obtain advice from other local towers or your local Ringing Association.

 As a start, you will need to enter details of your tower.
 You can personalise this as you wish: change the colour, add a photograph or whatever.
-Note that this document is set up to repeat the first four rows at the start of each page.
+Note that this document is set up to repeat the tower details at the top of each page.

 {{<hint danger>}}
 Please remember that you must not become a slave to the schedule.
 A Steeple Keeper must always be ready for unexpected events: Did someone just bump a stay heavily?
 Is an experienced ringer complaining that a bell is not going as well as usual?
 In cases like this, a good Steeple Keeper will check as soon as possible, rather than waiting for the next scheduled inspection.
 You will see later that there are report sheets to cover such occasions.